mpv-player/mpv/README.md

 - X development headers (xlib, X extensions, libvdpau, libGL, libXv, ...)
 - Audio output development headers (libasound, pulseaudio)
-- FFmpeg libraries (libavutil libavcodec libavformat libswscale libavresample)
+- FFmpeg libraries (libavutil libavcodec libavformat libswscale libavresample) At least FFmpeg 1.2.4 or Libav 9.10 is required.
+(If FFmpeg was compiled without libavresample, at least FFmpeg 2.0 is required.)
 - libjpeg (for screenshots)
 - libquvi if you want to play Youtube videos directly